Close Menu

 4. Adapting or managing oneself.

 It is important to remember that you will need to prove not only that you have Multiple Sclerosis.
-But, you will also need to prove you have the disease to the level of severity under listing 11.09.
+But, you will also need to prove your disease is severe under listing 11.09.
 You must have a treating doctor document your MS symptoms.
+You should also visit your doctor monthly, so that your doctor can document your symptoms.

 In order to document your MS, your doctor should write a report or letter to the SSA.
 In that letter, first, your doctor should discuss your MS test results.
 Second, your doctor should outline all of your MS symptoms.
 Finally, your doctor should state that you cannot work a full time job.